Ebola death toll tops 5,000; Mali quarantines 90

 "There is some good news in the midst of this serious crisis," Ladsous told the Security Council in New York.

-(Additional reporting by Tiemoko Diallo in Bamako, Alphonso Toweh in Monrovia, Umaru Fofana in Freetown, David Morgan, David Alexander and Phil Stewart in Washington, and Michelle Nichols at the United Nations; Writing by Jonathan Oatis; Editing by Jon Boyle)
+(Additional reporting by Tiemoko Diallo in Bamako, Alphonso Toweh in Monrovia, Umaru Fofana in Freetown, David Morgan, David Alexander and Phil Stewart in Washington, and Michelle Nichols at the United Nations; Writing by Jonathan Oatis; Editing by Toni Reinhold)